 Here are some practices you can implement:

-- Set clear priorities;
+- Set clear priorities.

-- Set clear deadlines;
+- Set clear deadlines.

-- Give detailed instructions;
+- Give detailed instructions.

 - Track time employees spend on specific tasks.

-- Track progress on assignments using project management tools
+- Track progress on assignments using project management tools.

-- Have regular meetings;
+- Have regular meetings.

-- Have regular performance assessments;
+- Have regular performance assessments.

 All of these can help give a more concrete shape to daily tasks, expectations, and future company goals.

 To make sure everyone is doing what they’re supposed to be doing, he makes it a point to schedule daily ten-minute video check-ins with each member of the team.

-5. Provide a free information flow
+Tip #5: Provide a free information flow

 According to the previously cited Microsoft research on the effect of remote work on team collaboration, teams are in dire straits when it comes to the free flow of information.

-- Make communication easier, with the help of the right tools;
+- Make communication easier, with the help of the right tools.

-- Make file sharing easy;
+- Make file sharing easy.

-- Build a sense of community;
+- Build a sense of community.

-- Provide more opportunities for collaboration;
+- Provide more opportunities for collaboration.

-In addition to these tips, make sure all employees are aware of the importance of knowledge-sharing, and how it impacts everyone in the company, themselves included.
+In addition to these tips, make sure all employees are aware of the importance of knowledge-sharing and how it impacts everyone in the company — themselves included.

-Alice, a web-news editor, notices that the journalists under her supervision have been making complaints about resource hoarding.
-Several employees felt that other colleagues have been keeping important leads to themselves, and they think this is unfair.
+Alice, a web news editor, notices that the journalists under her supervision have been making complaints about resource hoarding.
+Several employees feel that other colleagues have been keeping important leads to themselves, and they think this is unfair.

-6. Organize fun and engaging activities
+Tip #6: Organize fun and engaging activities

-This next tip — organizing fun and engaging activities — was suggested by Michael Alexis, the CEO and owner of Teambuilding, a company with 100+ remote employees, whose experience with running virtual team building events for remote teams at companies such as Apple, Amazon, Google, and NASA qualifies him to provide expert advice on managing remote teams.
+This next tip — organizing fun and engaging activities — was suggested by Michael Alexis, the CEO and owner of Teambuilding, a company with 100+ remote employees.
+His experience with running virtual team building events for remote teams at companies such as Apple, Amazon, Google, and NASA qualifies him to provide expert advice on managing remote teams.

 Here’s his number one tip:

-“My number one tip for managing remote teams is to follow The 8% Rule.
+“My number one tip for managing remote teams is to follow the 8% Rule.
 This rule states that you should spend 8% of the time in any virtual meeting on fun and engagement.

 The key point here is to organize all of these activities during work hours.
 This way, employees can really get engaged, without feeling like this is another chore they have to do.

 When the company switched over to a remote-first approach, this tradition took the form of a weekly video conference, where employees take turns in presenting their pick for the week.

-7. Enable upstream communication
+Tip #7: Enable upstream communication

 Upstream or upward communication is the type of communication initiated by people at a lower rung of the work position hierarchy directed to their supervisors.

-- Have an open-door policy;
+- Have an open-door policy.

-- Ask for feedback;
+- Ask for feedback.

-- Ask for participation;
+- Ask for participation.

-- Stay open, receptive, and non-judgmental;
+- Stay open, receptive, and non-judgmental.

 With the help of upward communication, managers can stay informed about the issues and feedback their team might have.
 And, when taken into consideration, this feedback can lead to better decision-making.

-As for the employees, upward communication allows them to express their opinions and concerns, which leads to better job satisfaction, more engagement, and a less stressful working environment.
+As for the employees, upward communication allows them to express their opinions and concerns — which leads to better job satisfaction, more engagement, and a less stressful working environment.

-He is interested in setting up more regular check-ins, in order to make sure he stays on the right track with his work.
+He is interested in setting up more regular check-ins, to make sure he stays on the right track with his work.

-8. Build trust by showing empathy
+Tip #8: Build trust by showing empathy

 Considering the lack of connection remote work introduces, everyone can benefit from a little empathy and trust.
 These emotions help us feel accepted and heard, and not like we are only “cogs in a machine”.